luxmargos/obsidian-image-magician-plugin/README.md

 | XBM             |                                                                            |
 | XCF             | Gimp image.
 However, as I confirmed, it renders only single layer          |

-### Supported, but it can handle basically in obsidian
+### Excludes: These are basically handled in obsidian

 | Format | Note |
 | ------ | ---- |